mmistakes/minimal-mistakes/_posts/2018-03-13-shortcut-nemenuitem-nsbutton.md

 In xib, to implement this:

-1. Add 2 NSMenuItem, they MUST be adjacent, no more menu item between them.
+1. Add 2 NSMenuItem, they **MUST** be adjacent, no other menu item between them.
-2. Set valid shortcut for them, and the second's shortcut MUST be the first's shortcut, plus `⌥` key.
+2. Set valid shortcut for them, and the second's shortcut **MUST** be the first's shortcut, plus `⌥` key.
-3. Check Alternate property for the second NSMenuItem.
+3. Check **Alternate** property for the second NSMenuItem.

 Now, run the app and it will works as above `` menu item example.